24 of the best bars in Perth to raise a glass at

 Best for: Gin lovers

-A classic of the Northbridge bar scene, Frisk is best known as Perth’s neighbourhood gin bar.
+A classic of the Northbridge bar scene, Frisk Small Bar is best known as Perth’s neighbourhood gin bar.
 They have an ever-evolving collection of 200+ gins, from WA, interstate and overseas.
 The space is an eclectic mishmash with unpretentious style – world-class cocktails with friendly staff.
 Don’t pass on ordering the nostalgic Frosty Fruit with passionfruit and orange sour.

 Address: 103 Francis St, Northbridge